 Contribution rates for the TRS-Care plan are established in state statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
-The TRS-Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
+The TRS-Care plan is currently funded on a pay-as-you go basis and is subject to change based on available funding.
 Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon public school district payroll.
-The TRS Board of trustees does not have the authority to set or amend contribution rates.
+The TRS Board of Trustees does not have the authority to set or amend contribution rates.

-Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
+Texas Insurance Code, section 1575.202 establishes the State's contribution rate which is 1.25% of the employee's salary.
 Section 1575.203 establishes the active employee's rate which is .65% of pay.
 Section 1575.204 establishes an employer contribution rate of not less than 0.25% or not more than 0.75% of the salary of each active employee of the public.
-The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
+The actual employee contribution rate is prescribed by the Legislature in the General Appropriations Act.
+The following table shows contributions to the TRS-Care plan by type of contributor: